Champagne Ruinart - Rosé

 Wine rated (2024 guide) 91/100

-Ruinart's non-vintage rosé is always drawn to the slightly deeper end of the Champagne rosé spectrum, although it retains much of the house's lively and rich Chardonnay DNA.
-The sunny 2020 base year is full of red plums, strawberries, and tangy, sweet mandarins, young and easy but beautifully supple.
-With its peppery spices and rose petal complexity, this is a rosé that celebrates the juiciness of Pinot Noir while transcending simplicity.
+Ruinart's non-vintage rosé tends to lean toward the slightly deeper end of the Champagne rosé spectrum, though it retains much of the house's lively, Chardonnay-rich character.
+The sunny 2020 vintage is full of red plums, strawberries, and tangy, sweet mandarins—young and approachable yet beautifully supple.
+With its peppery spice and rose-petal complexity, this is a rosé that celebrates the juiciness of Pinot Noir while transcending simplicity.

 Guide Hachette des vins